Earthworms to the Rescue!

-The best way to convert organic kitchen waste into a power tonic for your plants and soil is to farm worms
+The best way to convert organic kitchen waste into a power tonic for your plants and soil is to farm earth worms.

-Earthworms play such a vital role in creating healthy, living soil, and we need to incorporate them into our cultivation practices.
+Earthworms play a vital role in creating healthy, living soil, and gardeners need to incorporate them into our cultivation practices.
 First, to attract them into your veggie beds you should:

-- avoid using inorganic pesticides and fertilisers that will kill them;
+- avoid using inorganic pesticides and fertilisers that might kill them;

-- avoid disturbing the soil by excessive tilling, as this exposes them to sunlight that kills them and destroys the microorganisms that give the soil life;
+- avoid disturbing the soil by excessive tilling as this exposes them to sunlight which may kill them if they cannot burrow back into the soil quickly.
+Excessive tilling also destroys the microorganisms that give the soil life.

-And then, to complement these practices, you should start a worm farm that will give you nutrient- and microorganism-rich humus and worm ‘wee’ to apply as concentrated fertilisers to your soil and plants.
+To complete this practice, you could start a worm farm that will give you nutrient- and microorganism-rich humus and worm ‘wee’ to apply as concentrated fertilisers to your soil and plants.

 What is a worm farm?